JohnBinford/AppleWood-Pointe/Ralph.md

 ## Submissions from Craftsmen!
 - All 20 CraftsMen have now communicated their wishes concerning Tools and Equipment.
-- The fellows that submitted their list of Tools / Equipment for us to possibly select  from are noted below with an " X ".
+- The fellows that submitted their list of Tools / Equipment for us to possibly select  from are noted below with an " * ".
-- Those that prefer we choose from those submitted by others carry no mark.
+- Those that prefer we choose from those submitted by others (or offered some nice hand tools) carry no mark.
 (A couple potential CraftsMen prefer to stay anonymous)
-- Len-B		X
+- Len-B  *
-- Len-C		X
+- Len-C  *
-- Jim-E		X
+- Jim-E	 *
-- Mark-G
+- Mark-G  *
-- Linelle-J	X
+- Linelle-J  *
 - David-J
 - Harold-L
-- Ralph-L	X
+- Ralph-L  *
-- Gary-L		X
+- Gary-L  *
 - Dick-M
-- Dave-P		X
+- Dave-P  *
 - Mark-S
 - Kevin-S
-- Rick-S		X
+- Rick-S  *
-- Eric-S		X
+- Eric-S  *
 - Dick-V
-- Jack-W		X
+- Jack-W  *
-- Jim-W		X
+- Jim-W	 *
 - Dave-Z

 ###  Pictures of our CraftMen's Submissions follow.